 In this article, we’ll explore the unique challenges of and implications regarding filing as a tax-exempt organization and ways to ensure your organization remains compliant.

 Editor’s note: Looking for the right payroll software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Public-serving organizations have been operating in the United States since the beginning of the republic.
+Public-serving organizations have been operating in the United States since the republic’s beginning.
 However, the modern U.S. tax-exempt structure developed recently, within a 75-year period ranging from 1894 to 1969.
 This federal tax exemption is seen as a way for the U.S. government to recognize the important work of charitable organizations as part of American communities.

 The most common nonprofit is classified as a 501(c)(3), defined by the IRS as an entity “organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, educational, or other specified purposes.”

-Tax-exempt organizations must also not be seeking commercial or monetary profit by promoting private interests.
+Tax-exempt organizations must also not seek commercial or monetary profit by promoting private interests.
 Individuals or stakeholders cannot benefit from any net earnings.
-That's not to say nonprofits cannot make money; additional funds simply must go back into the organization or toward the organization's purpose.
+That’s not to say nonprofits cannot make money; additional funds simply must go back into the organization or toward the organization’s purpose.